On a connection between total positivity and Bernoulli stopping problems: Transformations Preserving Quasi-Unimodality

 \subsection{The Markov chain embedded in success epochs}

-Let $X \coloneqq (X_1, X_2,\ldots, )$ be a sequence of independent Bernoulli trials with success profile $p \coloneqq (p_1, p_2,\ldots)$, where $\prob(X_j = 1)=p_j=1-q_j$ and $p_j > 0$ for each trial $j$.
-Consider a Markov chain $M$ formed by the random indices of successes (Markov times) in the sequence $X$.
-In this construction, introduced by Dynkin \cite{Dynkin}, failures are ignored, and the sequence of success epochs is identified on the state space $S\coloneqq \mn \cup \{0\} \cup \{\infty\}$.
-Here, $0$ represents the default initial state, while $\infty$ is the terminal state, which is eventually reached if the number of successes is finite--this occurs with certainty when $\sum_k p_k<\infty$).
-As $M$ only jumps to success states, it is an increasing Markov chain.
-For instance, given the sequence of trials $0,1,1,0,0,1,0^\infty$, the corresponding path of $M$ is $0,2,3,6,\infty$.
+Let $X \coloneqq (X_1, X_2,\ldots, )$ be a sequence of independent Bernoulli trials with success profile $p \coloneqq (p_1, p_2,\ldots)$, where $p_j=1-q_j=\prob(X_j = 1)$ and $p_j > 0$ for each trial $j$.
+Consider the Markov chain $M$ formed by the random indices of successes (Markov times) in the sequence $X$.
+In this construction, introduced by Dynkin \cite{Dynkin}, failures are ignored, and the sequence of success epochs is represented on the state space ${S}\coloneqq \mn \cup \{0\} \cup \{\infty\}$.
+Here, $0$ denotes the default initial state, while $\infty$ is the terminal state, which is eventually reached if the number of successes is finite---this occurs with certainty when $\sum_k p_k<\infty$ (By Borel-Cantelli lemma).
+For example, given the sequence of trials $0,1,1,0,0,1,0^\infty$, the corresponding path of $M$ is $0,2,3,6,\infty$.
 The dynamics of the chain are illustrated in Figure \ref{fig.M}.\\

 The one-step transition matrix is given by $P\coloneqq \left(P(i,j)\right)_{0 \le i, j \le \infty}$, where